hawkrives/junqi/doc/Objeq-Reference.md

 2) The second Step processes the intermediate Result Set and filters those Items by a country property, resulting in a Result Set that must match the String 'Germany'.

 ## Query Step
-A Query Step consists of four optional parts.
-The first is a Predicate that is used to filter your Source Set, the second is a Collator for ordering the results, the third is a Selector for drilling into the filtered results, and the fourth is an Aggregator for processing the Working Set into a single result.
+A Query Step consists of one of four refinements.
+The first is a Predicate that is used to filter your Source Set, the second is a Selector for drilling into the filtered results, the third is a Collator for ordering the results, and the fourth is an Aggregator for processing the Working Set into a single result.
 The basic grammar for a Query is as follows:

-    Predicate? ( Collator?
-Selector? | Selector?
-Collator? ) Aggregator?
+    Query
+      : LeadingStep (TrailingStep)*
+      ;

+    LeadingStep
+      : WHERE?
+Predicate
+      | Selector
+      | Collator
+      | Aggregator
+      ;

+    TrailingStep
+      : (THEN | WHERE) Predicate
+      | THEN?
+Selector
+      | THEN?
+Collator
+      | THEN?
+Aggregator
+      ;

-Essentially the Predicate must come first, followed by an optional Collator, an optional Selector and an optional Aggregator.
-The order of the Collator and Selector is important because it determines whether or not the sorting is executed against the Selector results.
+The order of the Steps is important because it determines the composition of the Working Set as it's being passed between the Steps.

 For example, the following are *entirely* different Queries: